-It was predicted that almost 50 million metric tons of e-waste was produced last year globally, majority is from small electronic equipment.
+It was estimated that 57.3 million metric tons of e-waste was produced last year globally, the majority of it being small electronic equipment.

 If you have a creative mind, upcycling is a fun way to turn your old phones into something useful without wasting them away.

-We would not say that going green is an open book.
+Going green isn't an open book.
 It’s simply a matter of educating yourself on your practices and your digital product choices and looking beyond 'the green lustre'.

 We know it can be overwhelming to think about how your personal carbon footprint contributes to global warming.
 But the truth is, you can take steps to chip away at your impact on the planet.
 We all have to start somewhere when it comes to upholding our end of the environmental bargain, but we should always be looking for better alternatives and put a little thought behind every upgrade contract signed or purchase decision we make.

 For some, recycling electronics can be confusing and challenging, which is understandable as there are still a few limitations.
 But fear not, this guide provides you with practical advice on how to recycle your electronic gadgets, reduce waste and minimise environmental impact while you're at it.
 9 MIN READ